 I am highlighting this specifically, because it is so dangerous to the point of being life threatening.
 In a senior dog that danger level can be reached very quickly.

 When you first notice your old dog drinking more, the first thing you should do, even before you call your vet is check to see whether or not your dog is dehydrated.
 If he is you must call your vet and get an appointment immediately for that day.
-Even if my vet is swamped, they’ll fit me in because they know Red’s situation and if I’m calling it’s important.
+Even if my vet is swamped, they’ll fit me in because they knew Red’s situation and if I was calling it was important.

 Checking is as simple as very gently grabbing the fur on the back of the neck then releasing.
 If the fur goes back into place quickly that’s a good sign, if it stays up he’s dehydrated and you need to reach for the phone.

-I keep Royal Canin Rehydration Support on hand, in case Red ever gets a bit dehydrated.
-Of course she goes to the vet for fluids, but the rehydration support is always recommended for a couple of days afterwards.
+I kept Royal Canin Rehydration Support on hand in case Red ever got a bit dehydrated.
+Of course she went to the vet for fluids, but the rehydration support is always recommended for a couple of days afterwards.
 Please do not diagnose your dog on your own, your vet will advise you whether or not your dog needs fluids, and if this product is necessary.